code-with-amitk/Code-examples/Languages/Programming_Languages/C/Bitwise/Little_or_Big_Endian.md

   - MSB At Higher Address, LSB at Lower Address.
 164 is stored as (1 0 1 0 0 1 0 0).
 Eg: Intel x86, x86_64
 - **Big Endian/host byte order:**
   - LSB at higher address.
 164 stored as (0 0 1 0 0 1 0 1).
 Eg: IBM z/Architecture processors
+- **Biendian:** Can be configured to understand any endianess.
+Examples: Intel Itanium, Alpha, MIPS.

 ## 1. Code
 - *1.* Store number=1 in memory. `0000000 0000000 0000000 00000100`